 You can also use your Home Equity FlexLine to borrow funds on a term basis.
 When you're applying for the TD Home Equity FlexLine, you can access up to 80% of the value of your home in the form of a fixed or variable rate, closed or open term loan.
 The loan is paid back in scheduled payments of principal and interest.

 How you use your TD Home Equity FlexLine is up to you.
 You could even have a revolving line of credit portion and a loan term portion.
 As long as you have a minimum of 20% equity in your home and you're in good credit standing, you can apply for the Home Equity FlexLine.

 Getting pre-approved for a mortgage gives you peace of mind knowing that you can shop around for a home and be able to finance your purchase once you've agreed on a price with a seller.

 You can get pre-approved for a mortgage with TD Canada Trust, using their online platform in as little as five minutes.
 You can also sit down with a TD mortgage specialist who can guide you through the pre-approval process in person.

-There is no impact on your credit score when you apply for mortgage pre-approval with TD.
-Getting pre-approved for a mortgage means that your quoted interest rate, the term length, and the mortgage amount will be honored for 120 days following your pre-approval.
+There is no impact to your credit score when you apply for mortgage pre-approval with TD.
+Getting pre-approved for a mortgage means that your quoted interest rate, the term length, and the mortgage amount will be honoured for 120 days following your pre-approval.